-First thing first: treats!
+First thing to remember is why your dog will find this so enjoyable: treats!
 Not just your regular kibble, but something really exciting.
 Shredded chicken breast, dried beef liver, dehydrated sweet potato, flaked salmon or even banana!
 Whatever you choose, your dog needs to go crazy for it.
-This needs to be more rewarding than any smell, any dog or any possible distraction they could encounter on a walk so they will always come back for it.
+This needs to be more rewarding than any smell, any dog or any distraction they could encounter on a walk so they will always come back for it.
 This is the foundation of any successful recall training.

 2. Long Lead

 If you have a dog (particularly hounds) who seems to go deaf at first whiff of an interesting scent, you may want to start with a long training lead.
 This ensures that you have control over your dog if they do suddenly decide to ignore you.
 Selective hearing is a very real problem!

 Consistency and patience are crucial when it comes to training your dog recall.
 In fact, if you think about recall training in terms of a point system, it can help you understand a dog’s reason for coming back!

 So, for every successful recall rewarded with treat, you earn a point in your dog’s mind.
 For every successful recall with zero reward, you lose a point.
 The incentive to return has been removed and your dog will remember!
 The more points you have, the more value your recall will hold in your dog’s mind.
 Consistently reward your dog and they will always choose you!

 4. Don’t over do it

 Little and often are the words to live by when it comes to dog training.
 Introducing a new command in the form of a 3 hour long session is not going to provide the results you’re looking for!
 15 minutes a couple of times a day, with plenty of play breaks, will provide long lasting results in a matter of days.